How to Enable or Disable Reserved Storage in Windows 11

 - Requires admin rights: Only administrators can change these settings

-Reserved Storage in Windows 11 helps keep your PC stable by managing temporary files, makes updates smoother, and gives you control over its settings, though admin rights are needed to change it.
+Reserved Storage in Windows 11 helps keep your PC stable by managing temporary files, making updates easier, and giving you control over your storage space.

 Learn More from Microsoft